FluxFactory/FluxFactory/docs/005-game-stages.md

 - **Early Survival:** Adapting to the environment and securing basic needs.
 - **Resource Management:** Efficiently gathering and utilizing raw materials.
 - **Technological Progression:** Advancing from primitive tools to more durable iron, and ultimately, the creation of bronze and early steel.
-- **Introduction to Metallurgy:** Learning the basics of ore processing and alloy creation, with a focus on efficient alloy production using the kiln and the brick blast furnace for steel.
+- **Introduction to Metallurgy:** Learning the basics of ore processing and alloy creation, with a focus on efficient alloy production using the multi-block kiln system (including casting) and the brick blast furnace for steel.

+### Key Machines and Structures
+-   **Kiln System:** A multi-block structure powered by coal, essential for efficient bronze and basic alloy production.
+It includes integrated casting capabilities for forming liquid metals into tool parts (e.g., pickaxe heads, axe heads, tool rods).
+-   **Brick Blast Furnace:** A multi-block furnace used for early steel production.
+Players will need to construct and operate this to create steel, which is vital for later stages.

 ## Stage 2: Steam Age